avinashkz/DS_language_analysis/README.md

 * As a part of our survey, we will ensure individual identity will be protected as per UBC and FIPP research guidelines

-## How to Run the Data Analysis Pipeline

-**make all**: To run the complete pipeline.

-**make clean**: To delete the raw data.

-**make remove**: To delete all the plots, rendered documents and data.

 ## Authors:

-Nazli Ozum Kafaee
+- Nazli Ozum Kafaee

-Prash Medirattaa
+- Prash Medirattaa

-Avinash Prabhakaran
+- Avinash Prabhakaran